lino-framework/book/docs/specs/ledger.rst

     .. attribute:: state

         The workflow state of this voucher.

+        This field is defined by the implementing voucher class, which depends on the journal's voucher type.

-Choices are defined in :class:`VoucherStates`
+        Choices are defined in
+        :class:`VoucherStates`

     .. attribute:: journal